dart-lang/language/working/0723-static-extensions/feature-specification-variant2.md

 constructors found in extensions.
 Each of the candidates _kj_ is vetted as follows:

-Assume that _kj_ is a constructor declared by a extension _D_ named `E` with type parameters `X1 extends B1 ..
+Assume that _kj_ is a constructor declared by an extension _D_ named `E` with type parameters `X1 extends B1 ..
 Xs extends Bs` and on-type `C<S1 ..
 Sm>`.
 Find actual values `U1 ..
 Us` for `X1 ..
 Xs` satisfying the bounds `B1 ..
 Bs`, such that `([U1/X1 ..
 Us/Xs]C<S1 ..
 Sm>) == C<T1 ..
 Tm>`.